 Is the Beachbody on Demand Program Worth It?

-Given the vast library of workout content, the Beachbody On Demand program is valued at over $7,000; but you can purchase an annual subscription for just under $100. $100 a year isn’t inexpensive, and many workout programs require you to purchase extra equipment.
-You might be wondering if Beachbody On Demand is even worth it.
+Given the vast library of workout content, the Beachbody On Demand program is valued at over $7,000; but you can purchase an annual subscription for about $120. $120 a year isn’t inexpensive, and many workout programs require you to purchase extra equipment.
+You might be wondering if the Beachbody On Demand price is even worth it.

 If you prefer no- or low-equipment workouts, Beachbody is worth it.
 Beachbody On Demand is significantly cheaper than a gym membership, and it saves you time, as well.

 Suppose you commit to using Beachbody 5 days a week for a whole year.
 That’s once a day for 260 days.
 At $120 for one year’s membership, that costs about 46 cents a day.